 With over 18 years of broadcast experience, Greg Mackner has wisdom in many areas of the industry.
 He has both television and radio expertise ranging in many facets within each communication.
 From non-profit to news and commercial, Greg has excelled in various departments such as operations, technology, supervisory, and traffic.
 Although Greg has vast experience in broadcasting as a whole, his preponderance is in the PBS Traffic realm.

 In 1984, Paulette began her career in Public Broadcasting, when she obtained employment with WMHT, New York State’s station for the greater Capital District area.
 There she started as an Office Clerk working a split schedule between the Administrative Offices and the Programming Division.
 From there she transitioned to Traffic Coordinator working on broadcast logs and media gathering.
 From there, she moved to On-Air Auction Assistant.
 After 11 years with WMHT, Paulette moved to Miami, Florida.
 There she obtained employment with WPBT2.
 Her first position with WPBT was as a Traffic Coordinator.
 From there she was promoted to Traffic Supervisor, then Program Operations Manager.
-In 2014, after 19 years with WPBT, Paulette obtained employment with JCT Services in the Network Operations Center where she proudly serves as Traffic Supervisor.
+In 2014, after 19 years with WPBT, Paulette obtained employment with JCT Services in the Broadcast Operations Center where she proudly serves as Traffic Supervisor.

 WDSC-TV 15, formerly WCEU in Daytona Beach, Florida, is where Chris began his television career in June 2000.
 He gained valuable experience in areas such as: sound for live programs, technical directing, cameras, floor directing, master control, then broadcast traffic.
 In November 2003, an open traffic position and professional growth opportunity moved Chris to Jacksonville, Florida where he began working at WJCT-TV 7.
 Chris is a past member of the PBS Traffic Advisory Committee (Oct 2010-Oct 2013) and was nominated as Vice Chair from Oct 2012-Oct 2013.

 Alvin Upson is a Certified Broadcast Technologist with the Society of Broadcast of Engineers.
 He attended Florida Community College for Electronic Engineering from 1999-2001.
 Alvin started his broadcast career at WCWJ-TV in January of 1997.
 He started out as a Master Control Operator and attended college during this time.
 After 5 years as a Master Control Operator, he was promoted to Broadcast Engineer.
 Alvin holds several certifications on both state and national levels.
-In August 2009, Alvin was hired by WJCT and currently holds the position of Content Distribution Specialist in Traffic at the NOC.
+In August 2009, Alvin was hired by WJCT and currently holds the position of Content Distribution Specialist in Traffic at the BOC.

 Rob joined WJCT in 2009 as a member of the TV studio production crew.
 Prior to joining the DCA project, Rob was responsible for coordinating and scheduling the use of the studios and meeting spaces at WJCT.
 Rob initially started out working on the proof of concept system, which provided service for WUCF in Orlando, Florida.
 Throughout the design and build process of the full DCA system, Rob was heavily involved in the technical aspects of the project.
 He is currently serving as a Network Engineer, helping bring to life this massive project.